TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 27/Matthew 27.26.md

 ---

-Then released he unto them Barabbas; but Jesus he scourged and delivered to be crucified.
+Then he released to them Barabbas, but Jesus he flogged and delivered to be crucified.